matthewallendev/www-hugo-github/content/blog/5-simple-ways-to-build-a-strong-culture-with-a-remote-team.md

 ---
 layout: main
+headline: this a headline
+summary: this is a summary
 title: 5 Simple Ways to Build a Strong Culture With a Remote Team
 date: 2019-11-25
 category: blog